It is not uncommon for car accidents to happen in parking lots.

-With this in mind, you may wonder “how do you determine fault in a parking lot accident?”
+However, while there may be no parking lot laws in Florida besides handicap spots, you may wonder “how do you determine fault in a parking lot accident?”

 Determining fault all comes down to the rules of the road.
 Driving laws apply to parking lots the same way that they do on the road.
 The only way to determine parking lot accident fault is to ask two questions: Were both vehicles moving?
 And who had the right of way?

 If a fender bender in a parking lot happens where one vehicle was still parked, the moving vehicle will automatically be held at fault.
 After all, the parked car couldn’t do anything that could have led to it being hit.

 However, if both vehicles were moving at the time of impact, the fault will have to be determined based on the accident’s facts.

 When two cars are backing up simultaneously, they may have a collision because they did not see the other vehicle in their blind spot or were looking in a different direction.
 Parking lot accident fault both backing up generally results in both vehicles being held equally responsible for the event.
 However, if there is evidence that one party was more at fault (improper backing Florida), the injured party may seek a claim against the other driver.